Guild Wars 2's prop artist reveals a surprising secret art hack

 ArenaNet’s Guild Wars 2 is a strange beast.
 On the one hand, it’s a painterly MMO that feels like concept art come to life.
 On the other hand, it’s a fashion sandbox where players obsess over gliders, capes, and shinier-than-thou legendary weapons.
 Holding those two worlds together?
-Artists like Chelsea Mills, Advanced Prop Artist, although, as she points out in our interview, that title’s a bit misleading.
+Artists like Chelsea Mills, Advanced Prop Artist, although, as she points out in our interview, it doesn't cover the full breadth of her responsibilities.

-“I’m a bit unusual in that my role goes way beyond props,” she laughs.
-“One day it’s a weapon, the next it’s a chair, then a creature or armour set.
-I’ll often take something from sketch to physics setup, rigging, texturing, and even minor effects.
-Basically, everything but the big FX.”
+"'Prop' can mean a variety of things… in addition to environmental set dressing and architecture, props are also character fashion-based items like back items, gliders, chairs, and weapons," says Chelsea.
+"I branch out even further beyond the “prop artist” title, and enjoy doing things such as player armor, creature models, and creature animation."

 It’s a Swiss Army skillset that lets Chelsea leave her mark on the game's sprawling world of Tyria in ways most players don’t even realise, until they zoom in on the stitching of a leather strap or spot the logo on a humble apple crate.
 It’s here, inside the hidden art of Guild Wars 2, that her craft really comes alive.